perrychapman/SailpointFileUploadUtility/README.md

 ### Software
 - PowerShell 7+
 - Java Runtime Environment (JRE) version 11 or later
-- [ImportExcel PowerShell Module](https://github.com/dfinke/ImportExcel) (Automatically installed by the script if not already installed)
+- [ImportExcel PowerShell Module](https://github.com/dfinke/ImportExcel) (automatically installed by the script if not already installed)
-- Internet connection required for API calls to SailPoint
+- Internet connection (required for API calls and ImportExcel installation)
 - Administrator permissions required to run the script

 ### Required Files